uber/cadence/docs/goclient/01_create_workflows.md

   (i.e. **workflow.GetLogger()**)
 * Workflow code should not iterate over maps using range as order of map iteration is randomized

-Now that we laid out the ground rules we can take a look at some of the and how to implement some common patterns inside workflows.
+Now that we laid the ground rules we can take a look at some of the special functions and types used for writing Cadence workflows and how to implement some common patterns.

 ### Special Cadence client library functions and types